ruby-concurrency/concurrent-ruby/README.md

 * Update `version.rb`
 * Update the CHANGELOG
-* Update the Yard documentation
-    - Add the new version to `docs-source/signpost.md`.
+* Add the new version to `docs-source/signpost.md`.
 Needs to be done only if there are visible changes in the documentation.
-    - Run `bundle exec rake yard` to update the master documentation and signpost.
-    - Run `bundle exec rake yard:<new-version>` to add or update the documentation of the new version.
 * Commit (and push) the changes.
-* Use `be rake release` to release the gem.
+* Use `bundle exec rake release` to release the gem.
   It consists of `['release:checks', 'release:build', 'release:test', 'release:publish']` steps.
   It will ask at the end before publishing anything.
 Steps can also be executed individually.

 ## Maintainers